azoth-lang/azoth.language.reference/src/unsafe.md

 ## Trusted Packages

-Packages referenced from azothforge.com may be trusted or untrusted.
+Packages referenced from online may be trusted or untrusted.
 By default all packages in the `azoth` namespace are trusted while all other packages are untrusted.
 This can be changed for individual packages using the `trusted` attribute of the project file.
 Any function marked `unsafe` or `safe` in an untrusted package is untrusted.
 Note that this can propagate from one package to another.
 Any function that calls an untrusted function is untrusted.
 Calling an untrusted function requires an unsafe context.

 ## Docs